All Episodes

 I love it.

-Um I recently, my brother flew from Detroit to Washington.
+I recently, my brother flew from Detroit to Washington.

 I am an American, by the way.

-Very proud American.
+I'm a very proud American.

-And um I'm disabled and he's disabled.
+And I'm disabled and he's disabled.

-So my question is when Obama and his family go on trips, who pats them down?
+So my question is, when Obama and his family go on trips, who pats them down?

-They should be rotated so each one of them have a turn to pat them down.
+And I think, you know, the people that are at, say, LAX Airport and Metro Airport, they should be rotated so each one of them have a turn to pat them down.

 Yeah, you might be right.

-Who pats down who pats down the patter down in chief?
+Who pats down, who pats down the patter down in chief?

-That that's that's an excellent point, Valita.
+That's an excellent point, Velita.

 Who pats down the patter down in chief?

-Uh and that's why these guys Janet Napolitano, when she's saying, Oh, there's nothing to be worried about govern highly skilled government bureaucrats negotiating every crevice in your nether regions.
+And that's why these guys, Janet Napolitano, when she's saying, oh, there's nothing to be worried about, highly skilled government bureaucrats negotiating every crevice in your nether regions, that's because she knows they're never going to do it to her.

-And come the revolution, folks, they should.
+And come the revolution, folks.

 Export Selection